NishanMano/stock-analysis/README.md

 ---

 The advantage of refactoring the code is that when working with larger sums of data this could be an even more significant delay which in turn means a loss of profit for large companies.
-It is always best practice to save the original code as you don't want to make life harder by making a mistake while refactoring and then losing track of the original code.
+Every company strives to become more efficient regardless of the job type and the same applies with coding.
+One of the worst outcomes of refactoring would be to edit the original code and forgetting to save it prior to altering it.
+It is always best practice to save any code you work with along the way.
+You don't want to make your life harder by making a mistake while refactoring and also have the original code not work as well which could lead to huge financial losses from a company standpoint.